openstack/nova/doc/source/filter_scheduler.rst

 To use filters you specify two settings:

-* ``scheduler_available_filters`` - Defines filter classes made available to the scheduler.
+* ``filter_scheduler.available_filters`` - Defines filter classes made
+  available to the scheduler.
 This setting can be used multiple times.
-* ``scheduler_default_filters`` - Of the available filters, defines those that the scheduler uses by default.
+* ``filter_scheduler.enabled_filters`` - Of the available filters, defines
+  those that the scheduler uses by default.

 The default values for these settings in nova.conf are:

 ::

-    --scheduler_available_filters=nova.scheduler.filters.all_filters
-    --scheduler_default_filters=RamFilter,ComputeFilter,AvailabilityZoneFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,ServerGroupAffinityFilter'
+    --filter_scheduler.available_filters=nova.scheduler.filters.all_filters
+    --filter_scheduler.enabled_filters=RamFilter,ComputeFilter,AvailabilityZoneFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,ServerGroupAffinityFilter

 With this configuration, all filters in ``nova.scheduler.filters`` would be available, and by default the |RamFilter|, |ComputeFilter|,